wikimedia/lcm-dashboard/README.md

   * > mysql -u username -p lcmdashboard < data.sql
 * If you are using phpmyadmin GUI version, import lcmdashboard.sql and data.sql.
 * Your database is created.
-* Now Finally go to localhost/server to run this project.
+* Go to localhost/server to run this project.